-Year 7: In the Form Time Programme, taught by Year 7 Form Tutors, three lessons focus on the theme of self-awareness.
+Year 7: In the Form Time Programme, taught by Year 7 Form Tutors,lessons focus on the theme of self-awareness.

-Year 8: In the Year 8 Form Time Programme, a further three careers lessons take the theme of finance and budgeting.
+Year 8: In the Year 8 Form Time Programme, careers lessons take the theme of gender stereotyping and LMI

-Year 9: The year 9 Form Time Programme gives students the opportunity to explore different career paths in their careers lessons.
+Year 9: The year 9 Form Time Programme gives students the opportunity to explore post 14 options and linking careers to curriculum subjects.

 For more details of Key Stage 3 Careers programme, please click the link here.